Historical Timeline of Los Angeles

 1921 - Amelia Earhart begins her aeronautic career with flying lessons in Los Angeles.

-1922 – The first concerts are held at the Hollywood Bowl amphitheater, now the summer home of the Los Angeles Philharmonic, and site of concerts by artists including Frank Sinatra, Judy Garland, the Beatles, Monty Python, Cher and world music of every stripe.
+1922 – The first concerts are held at the Hollywood Bowl amphitheater, now the summer home of the LA Phil and site of concerts by generations of artists, from global icons to local favorites.

 1922 - The Tam O'Shanter is opened by Lawrence Frank and Walter Van de Kamp (they later founded Lawry's the Prime Rib).
 Walt Disney and his animators were regulars - his favorite table was #31, right by the fireplace and commemorated by a plaque.